 The prosecution appealed this decision and in February 2013, the highly conservative Louisiana Supreme Court overturned Judge Winsberg’s decision and reinstated Manuel’s death sentence.

 Manuel’s case is now in federal court.
 This is the jurisdiction where he has a greater chance of getting justice.
-His federal judge has the power to order the FBI to hand over unredacted copies of the documents the Bureau has withheld for so long.
-This she has done and his lawyers are working their way through the thousands of pages of documents.
+His federal judge has ordered the FBI to hand over unredacted copies of the documents the Bureau has withheld for so long.

 Manuel has always said that all he wants is a new trial.
 He knows that if he has a chance to present all the evidence in a fair trial a jury will find him not guilty.
 We believe Manuel Ortiz is innocent.
 We believe he should be freed.